metaplex-foundation/metaplex/README.md

 For example, the first place winner will win Print #1; the second place winner Print #2; and so on.

-It is required for limited supply NFTs that there is at least as much supply remaining as there are desired winners in the auction.
+It is required for limited supply NFTs that there is atleast as much supply remaining as there are desired winners in the auction.

 ### Tiered Auction